SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 ^^^^^^^^^^^^^^^^^^^^

 A *screen* collects data from the macro-particles when they cross a surface.
-It processes this data similarly to the :ref:`particle diagnostics <DiagParticles>` as it makes a histogram of the macro-particle properties.
+It processes this data similarly to the :ref:`particle binning diagnostics <DiagParticleBinning>` as it makes a histogram of the macro-particle properties.
 The only difference is that the histogram is made only by the particles that cross the surface.